 - Go to the Parameter Sets tab.

 - Click the New button on the top ribbon bar.
-This will create a new column named “Set3”.
+This will create a new column named “Set<N>”, where N is the index of the new set.
+This may be overwritten as needed.

 - Right-click the new column and select Retrieve to populate it with the current tuning settings.

-To overwrite a preset, right-click the preset column and click Retrieve.
-Once the preset has been written, it is automatically saved with the project.
+- To overwrite an existing preset, right-click the preset column to be overwritten and click Retrieve.

 Applying Tunings from a Saved Preset